Aleksandar Stamboliyski: Legacy

+From his complete acquisition of power in March 1920, until his death on 14 June 1923, Stamboliyski ruled Bulgaria with a strong personality leading many to remember him as a kind of strongman, dictator, or thug.
+This is in spite of his electoral successes.

 In 1979 the then-Communist government of Bulgaria renamed the town previously known as Novi Krichim to Stamboliyski, in honour of Aleksandar Stamboliyski.
 A village in Haskovo province has been named after him, as well as one in Dobrich province.
 A reservoir in Veliko Tarnovo province has also been named after him.
 Aleksandar Stamboliyski boulevard is a boulevard in central Sofia.
 There are streets named after him in Belgrade, Beloslav, Etropole, Veliki Preslav, Strelcha, Elhovo.